-During 2020/2021, the Trust Board continued to consider the most effective arrangements for the governance of the Multi Academy Trust.
+During 2021/2022, the Trust Board continued to consider the most effective arrangements for the governance of the Multi Academy Trust.
 Appointments have been made and will continue to be made to the local governing bodies with the aim of ensuring a wide range of skills and expertise.
 Discussion has taken place with local governing bodies with the aim of ensuring that both academies benefit from skilled, knowledgeable, effective and committed local governors who engage with the academy at the local level and are able to hold school leaders to account for improving outcomes for all pupils.

-A governance plan has been put in place to detail the manner in which good governance is carried out.
-Following government social distancing requirements, local governors have attended where possible online training, as this is a key aim to ensure they are able to fulfil their monitoring responsibilities and hold headteachers to account.
-More training will be provided in the future, as per indicated by skills audits that will be done.
-An External Review of Governance will take place in 2021/2022.
+Local governors have attended both face to face training and online training, as this is a key aim to ensure they are able to fulfil their monitoring responsibilities and hold headteachers to account.
+More training will be provided in the future, as indicated by skills audits that will be done.
+An External Review of Governance took place at the end of the academic year2021/2022.